Public-Health-Scotland/test_spacy/README.md

 - Download this data to your session using the command: `curl -L "https://universe.roboflow.com/ds/dsYQAnDdyu?key=Hx3NcG9JDD" > roboflow.zip`
 - unzip the file using: `unzip roboflow.zip`
 - delete the zip file: `rm roboflow.zip`

-## Some internal data
-- Ask for internal data.
-They are in .dat extension.
-Copy them in data folder.

 ## Resource